 MRICS MA (Hons), MSc European Urban Conservation, Dip.Bldg.Cons (RICS) , IHBC

-Roz is a Chartered Building Surveyor and accredited in Building Conservation by the RICS, her career with the Scottish Lime Centre Trust (SLCT) has focused on the appropriate repair and care of traditional buildings, particularly the reinstatement of external lime finishes.
+Roz is a RICS Certified Historic Building Professional, her career with the Scottish Lime Centre Trust (SLCT) has focused on the appropriate repair and care of traditional buildings, particularly the reinstatement of external lime finishes.
 Roz has been a committee member of the Building Limes Forum (BLF UK) and is currently a Director of Dundee Historic Environment Trust and a member of the Scottish Churches Trust grants committee.
 Roz has written several publications on the practical use of lime and other mortars including Natural Stone Masonry in Modern Scottish Construction – A guide for designers and constructors, various articles for the BLF Annual Journal and the Building Conservation Directory.
 Roz writes all the learning resources for the wide ranging course programme offered by the SLCT and is one of the primary tutors and heads the very busy building advisory service it offers, dealing with castles to cottages and masonry arch bridges to lighthouses, and everything in between.
 Just five minutes with Roz ensures you will view traditional stone and lime walls in a very different way... she even does it on holiday!

 Stacey graduated from Heriot-Watt University in 2012 with a First Class Honours Degree in Building Surveying.
 Her first years were spent leading refurbishment projects from inception to being on site in the public sector.
 Stacey has also been involved in large new build projects in a project management role.
 Her passion has always been in conservation, and is interested in all aspects of traditional construction from a technical point of view.
 Stacey also quite enjoys looking around old buildings in her spare time, so is quite happy in her role at the Scottish Lime Centre Trust as Building Surveyor.